top of page

 Having this level of detail in your carbon footprint is a huge benefit.
 It gives you the most reliable emissions factor, so you know that the actions you take to lower your emissions are really having an impact.
 And it means that when you change your spending choices to reduce your supply chain emissions, those reductions can be shown in your footprint reports year on year.
 If you change your biscuits to ones with a lower carbon footprint, our calculations can show that in your emissions report.

-The petrol used in a company's van would be scope 1, and the emissions from the food they sell would be scope 3.
+The fuel used in a company's van would be scope 1, and the emissions from the food they sell would be scope 3.

 Scope 1, 2 and 3 emissions